yalah5084/apcsa-freedom-project/blog/entry01.md

 I’m currently in the defining the problem, researching the problem, and brainstorming possible solutions stages in the engineering design process.

 The three skills that I’m developing are consideration, how to read, and how to learn.
 To begin, I had to consider which tool would be the best fit for my project.
-The next step was to have a better understanding of and get familiar with Swfit through its official documentation.
-Afterward, I had to tinker with Swift using Xcode and follow the tutorials.
+The next step was to have a better understanding and become familiar with Swfit through its official documentation.
+Afterward, I had to tinker with Swift by using Xcode and following a tutorial.

 [Next](entry02.md)